Catchy Headline Tips (That Don’t Make You Cringe)

 See the difference?
 One is an announcement.
 The other is a helpful promise.

-So next time you’re stuck writing a headline, take a deep breath, sip some tea (bonus points if it’s chai), and try these tips.
+So next time you’re stuck writing a headline, take a deep breath, sip some tea (bonus points if it’s hibiscus), and try these tips.
 With a little practice, your headlines will be doing the heavy lifting — so your amazing content can shine.

 Now if you’ll excuse me, I’m off to brainstorm headlines while watching people fall in love on a tropical island.
 Pure inspiration. 💁🏾♀️🍿